cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

 {% highlight python %}
 """
-In this part of the code, we define the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius (critical radius) and the function representing the effective potential.
+In this part of the code, we define the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius r_c (critical radius), the critical impact parameter b_c, and the function effective potential.
 We use geometrized units and create an arrange of values for r.
 """
 M = 1